TheoJJF/Grayscale-Image-Compression/README.md

 ## Image Compression and Low Rank Approximation
 ### How is low rank approximation applied here?
 We can represent the pixel intensity of our images to be the entries of $A$, where $m,n$ are the dimensions of our image.
 Following this, we use singular value decomposition and set a target rank $r$ for low rank approximation.
-After calculations, the resulting image will be dependent of the value of $r$.
+After calculations, the resulting compressed image will be dependent of the value of $r$.

 ### Example Results
 The following approximations are using the [sample image](samples/image1.jpg).